 Related Reading: 7 tips to forgive a cheating boyfriend

 1. Don’t get some distance

 This reassurance, even when you’re not seeing eye to eye, is the first step in trying to forgive each other.
 So once you’ve calmed down, sit next to your partner.
 If they are crying, hold them.
-Forgiveness is not just words, it’s also an activity.
+Forgiveness is not just words, it’s also an action.